February 13. 2014 4:58PM

 Bonner participated in the Foot Locker Three-Point Shootout on February 16, 2013 and made 19 points in the first round.
 He lost to Kyrie Irving in the last round, 20-23.

-The San Antonio Spurs have made it to the NBA Finals.
+The San Antonio Spurs made it to the NBA Finals in 2013.
 In Game 6 they could have taken the prize but lost with 5.2 seconds remaining to the Miami Heat.
 The Miami Heat won the hard-fought series in Game 7 on June 20, 2013.